Microsoft Groups are used to manage permissions to content in Stream.

 DTS create a Stream Group for every 2020/21 Blackboard course representing one or more modules (i.e. all courses ending 20-1MOD).

 Instructors on the Blackboard course are Owners of the Microsoft / Stream Group.
-They can share video content with the Group – and thus with their students – and create Channels within the Group.
+They can make videos available that they have created with the Group – and thus with their students – and create Channels within the Group.

 All other staff and student course members are Members of the Stream Group.

-These Stream Groups have a name in the format COURSE_<Blackboard Course ID>
+Stream Groups linked to a Blackboard course have a name in the format COURSE_<Blackboard Course ID>

 Important – preventing students from sharing videos with the Group: